Give your agents a task list they check off themselves

-The list lives in a plain WORKBENCH.md committed at the project root, not a private UI database.
+It's all backed by a plain WORKBENCH.md committed at the project root, not a private UI database.
 That's the point: the agent reads and writes the same file.
-Ask Claude Code to pick up the next item and it does; finish a task and it checks the box; discover follow-up work mid-task and it appends a new item.
-The drawer updates live as the file changes underneath it, so you and the agent are always looking at the same workbench.
+Finish a task and it checks the box; discover follow-up work mid-task and it drops a new card in the backlog.
+And you can click a task to have an agent launch and tackle it (right now, at a set time, or on a repeating schedule), so the board doesn't just track the work, it starts it.

 Why it matters

-Backed by WORKBENCH.md at the project root, plain GitHub task lists.
+Backed by WORKBENCH.md at the project root: plain GitHub task lists.
 Commit it, hand-edit it, diff it.
-The drawer round-trips losslessly.
+The board round-trips losslessly.

 Ready to try it?